OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective

-\textit{2D-to-3D Label Transfer Efficiency}.
-Semantic annotation leverages multi-view correspondences to lift a small subset of manually annotated images to 3D (\cref{subsubsec_semantic_annotation}).
-In practice, annotating fewer than 10\% of the images per scene suffices to automatically label over 99\% of reconstructed points, as determined by \cref{eq_reconstruction_coverage}.
-We report per-scene annotation ratios and coverage statistics in the supplementary.
-Semantic point clouds in \cref{fig_data_gen_framework} further illustrate the strong labeling fidelity.
+\textbf{Semantic Annotation Efficiency.} As an alternative to manual annotation, we evaluate the use of 2D pseudo-labels following prior work such as PointSSC~\cite{yan2024pointssc}.
+Using the 2D foundation model Semantic Segment Anything~\cite{chen2023semantic} to generate pseudo-labels yields poor segmentation quality, which we attribute to its backbone Segment Anything Model (SAM)~\cite{kirillov2023sam} that underperforms in the aerial domain~\cite{osco2023aerialSAM}.
+To provide a stronger baseline, we train a ConvNeXt~\cite{liu2022convnext} model on a consolidation of seven established aerial segmentation datasets~\cite{nigam2018aeroscapes, rahn2021floodnet, icgDataset, lyu2020uavid, chen2018udd, cai2025vdd, speth2022otukama}.
+However, evaluation against our manual annotations results in only \SI{17.58}{\percent} mIoU, indicating that pseudo-labels remain highly unreliable in the aerial domain and reinforcing the need for accurate manual labeling.
+To this end, our method leverages multi-view correspondences to lift only a small subset of manually annotated images to 3D.
+Specifically, annotating fewer than 10\% of the images per scene suffices to automatically label over 99\% of reconstructed points, as determined by \cref{eq_reconstruction_coverage}, demonstrating a highly efficient and scalable annotation strategy.
+We report scene-wise annotation ratios and coverage statistics in the supplementary material.

-\textit{Semantic Taxonomy.} Beyond SSC, \cref{tab_num_semantic_classes} positions OccuFly among established 2D aerial semantic segmentation datasets, where its 22-class taxonomy ranks second.
-While Skysapes~\cite{azimi2019skyscapes} ranks first, 12 of its 31 classes are lane-markings, effectively reducing its distinct class count to 20.
-Consequently, OccuFly provides one of the most detailed aerial taxonomies to date, strengthening fine-grained semantic evaluation and enabling seamless comparability with established 2D benchmarks.
+\textbf{Geometric Fidelity and Semantic Accuracy.} Using RTK-based camera poses, we render the semantic point cloud into $135$ additional manual annotations across all scenes and altitudes that were not used during data generation.
+This evaluation achieves \SI{92}{\percent} pixel-wise agreement, confirming high geometric fidelity and semantic accuracy.